Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/13-demonic-people.md

 His cellar is perfection, wines all air conditioned to the perfect temperature.
 Several years back, there was a tremor, almost an earthquake in the framework of his racks.
 Great wines of France crashed to the floor and the rich waterfall of famous French growths which flowed out the door would have brought tears to the eyes of every Melbourne wine lover.
 But Berek Segan has been one of the greatest educators because he put on show wines which few of us would have an opportunity to see.

 Finally one must mention the greatest influence of all.
 A great palate is a gift from God.
 There are few of them around.
 Len Evans is one, Doug Crittenden is another and particularly his wife Judy.
 James Halliday has a superb palate.
-My friend Peter Walker is unerring in his skills, so too is the wonderful Herman Schneider.
+My friend Peter Walker is unerring in his skills, so too is the wonderful Hermann Schneider.
 I think my son, David, has a very good palate.

 Alas, I do not.
 My memory is not good and my skills at judging wine only average.
 But the truth comes almost nightly when at home we look at a different wine.
 Or especially when we open one of our own vintages.
 The famed cellar palate is in danger of taking over.
 It is like looking at your child, there is nothing so beautiful, nothing so exquisite, as a creature spawned in your winery.